Thomas & Friends: Tale of the Brave

 Thomas & Friends: Tale of the Brave is a 2014 British animated adventure film based on the Thomas & Friends television series.
-Distributed by HIT Entertainment, it is the second Thomas & Friends film to be animated by Arc Productions, and was released theatrically and on DVD in the United Kingdom on 1 September 2014.
-The film revolves around Percy the Small Engine, who learns to be brave when Thomas the Tank Engine discovers dinosaur footprints.

-Beginning production in late 2013, the film stars Ben Small and Martin Sherman as Thomas in the UK and US dubs, respectively, in their final roles as the character.
+Distributed by HIT Entertainment, it is the second Thomas & Friends film to be animated by Arc Productions.
+It stars Ben Small and Martin Sherman as Thomas in the UK and US dubs, respectively, in their final roles as the character.
 Co-stars include Keith Wickham, Kerry Shale, William Hope and Teresa Gallagher, with Tim Whitnall, Clive Mantle and Olivia Colman joining the cast.
+The film follows Percy the Small Engine, who learns to be brave when Thomas the Tank Engine discovers dinosaur footprints.

+Beginning production in late 2013, it was released theatrically and on DVD in the United Kingdom on 1 September 2014.

 Plot

 Thomas is sent to work at the Sodor clay pits after a bridge on his branch line is closed for maintenance.
 Whilst hauling a train during a heavy thunderstorm, Thomas discovers footprints on falling rocks during an avalanche.
 The following day, Thomas retells his findings to Percy and later returns to the clay pits to investigate the footprints.
 He is quickly stopped by a new steam shovel named Marion, who warns him about the danger caused by the earlier landslides.

 When Thomas and Percy meet up at the docks, Percy becomes paranoid that the footprints might be from a monster lurking on Sodor.
 After departing from the docks, Percy notices something moving towards him in the distance, and runs back to the docks in terror.
 After emerging from the fog, what Percy saw turns out to be a steam engine nicknamed Gator; his sloping water tanks make him resemble an alligator.
 Percy remains paranoid later that night, constantly misinterpreting his surroundings for monsters during his mail delivery journey.

 Percy meets with Gator at the docks; the latter missed his ship and has to wait for another.
 Before being sent to collect trucks, Gator tells Percy about a time when he conquered his fear of heights to deliver important supplies to a village.
 This, as well as some advice about braveness, inspires Percy to confidently take the night-time mail train.
 That night, James is frightened by Gator, resulting in him speeding away, passing a red railway signal, and crashing into a pond.
-James blames Percy for the incident, and plots to scare him with a pile of scrap, which resembles a monster, that he found at the scrap yard.
+In retaliation, James plots to scare Percy with a pile of scrap, which resembles a monster, that he found at the scrap yard.
 The trick works, resulting in Percy fleeing back to the sheds with his mail train.
 The other engines mock him, with Thomas choosing not to support him due to the vagueness of the footprint situation, leaving Percy feeling betrayed.